MarkAlexanderDev/foodz/README.md

 # easyGroceries

-A new Flutter project.

-## Getting Started

 "EasyGroceries" is a IOS/Android app developed with Flutter.
 The purpose of this app is to help the user to make his groceries list by proposing different ingredients based on cooking recipes from a cooking recipes API.

+## Getting Started

 A few resources to get you started if this is your first Flutter project: